Sweden men's national football team: 1960s

+1970s

 Sweden's only major success in the '60s was to qualify for the 1970 World Cup, after winning UEFA Group 5 ahead of Norway and France.
-Sweden finished third in its group, losing a tie-breaker with eventual #4 Uruguay, and did not advance to the elimination round, however.
+Sweden finished third in its group, losing a tie-breaker with eventual No. 4 Uruguay, and did not advance to the elimination round, however.
 The winner of Sweden's group was eventual world runner-up Italy.

-1974 FIFA World Cup

 In the qualification of the 1974 FIFA World Cup, Sweden was in the same group as Austria, Hungary and Malta.
-Sweden clinched a narrow win via a classic play off-match against Austria in a snowy Gelsenkirchen, and advanced to the World Cup finals in Germany.
+Sweden clinched a narrow win via a classic play-off-match against Austria in a snowy Gelsenkirchen, and advanced to the World Cup finals in Germany.
+During the World Cup, the team released Vi är svenska fotbollsgrabbar, a fight song written by Georg Ericson.

 The group Sweden drew into included Uruguay, Netherlands and Bulgaria.
 The first game against Bulgaria ended in a draw.
 In the second game against the Netherlands, Sweden drew another tie.
 The last game of the round was played against Uruguay.
 That game was the first victory Sweden had in the tournament, when they beat Uruguay 3–0 with goals by Roland Sandberg (74') and Ralf Edström (46', 77').
 Sweden finished 2nd in the group and advanced to the second group stage.

 In the second group stage, Sweden was defeated in the first game against Poland 0–1.
 The situation after the defeat against Poland was that if Sweden lost against West Germany with a single goal difference and Yugoslavia defeated Poland, Sweden would be second in the group and play for the bronze medal.
-But since Poland beat Yugoslavia 2–1, Sweden had to win the game against the host nation, West Germany, in order to finish second in the group.
+But since Poland beat Yugoslavia 2–1, Sweden had to win the game against the host nation, West Germany, to finish second in the group.

 The game against West Germany was played in Düsseldorf with an attendance of 66,500 people.
-The Swedish striker Ralf Edström gave the Scandinavian the lead with 1–0 after 29 minutes.
+The Sweden nantional team striker Ralf Edström gave the Scandinavian the lead with 1–0 after 29 minutes.
 But in the second half West Germany took control of the game, even after Roland Sandberg's equaliser after 52 minutes.
 Germany won 4–2.
 After the tournament, the German players commented that the game against Sweden was their best game in that tournament.
 The last game for Sweden was played in Düsseldorf against Yugoslavia.
 Sweden won that game 2–1.
 They finished the tournament as the 5th place team.
-The Swedish team had profiles that Ronnie Hellström, Bo Larsson and Björn Nordqvist.
+The Sweden national team had profiles that Ronnie Hellström, Bo Larsson and Björn Nordqvist.

 Sweden did not qualify for the European Championship quarter-finals game in 1976.
 On 11 May 1976, Sweden lost for the first time since 1937 at home to Denmark.